unoplatform/uno.extensions/doc/Overview/Mvux/RootOverview.md

 ### 2. Immutable Models for Stability

-Building on the concept of immutability, MVUX simplifies the creation of models that maintain coherent states in multi-threaded environments.
+MVUX simplifies the creation of immutable models that maintain coherent states in multi-threaded environments.
 This approach enhances stability and predictability in complex application scenarios.

 ### 3. Asynchronous Everywhere

-MVUX takes care of executing all non-UI-related operations on a background thread without requiring developers to write boilerplate code, such as `INotifyPropertyChanged`.
+MVUX takes care of executing all non-UI-related operations on a background thread without requiring developers to write boilerplate code, such as implementing `INotifyPropertyChanged`.
 With native support for common data states, users are informed of background data fetching or error occurrences, contributing to a seamless user experience.

 ### 4. Code Testability